Best Product Analytics Software for B2B SaaS in 2025

 Essential features every product analytics tool should have

 Not all product analytics solutions are created equal.
-The top-performing software products in this space share a few key capabilities that separate them from basic tracking scripts.
+The top-performing software products in this space share several core capabilities that separate them from basic tracking tools.

 Basedash: AI-powered insights from natural language